Large Frimley Park poplar tree's future uncertain as it is cordoned off in winds

 An almost 150-year-old poplar tree at Frimley Park has been temporarily cordoned off for safety reasons, its future now up in the air.

-The council on Tuesday advised caution around the Populus deltoides tree as the high winds the region has experienced the past couple of days were causing bark and branches to blow off.
+The council today advised caution around the Populus deltoides tree as the high winds the region has experienced the past couple of days were causing bark and branches to blow off.

 Read More